nickfox-taterli/imx-yocto-bsp/sources/poky/documentation/migration-guides/migration-1.3.rst

 removed in future releases.
-You should also rename any custom ``task-*`` recipes to ``packagegroup-*``, and change them to inherit ``packagegroup`` instead of ``task``, as well as taking the opportunity to remove anything now handled by ``packagegroup.bbclass``, such as providing ``-dev`` and ``-dbg`` packages, setting :term:`LIC_FILES_CHKSUM`, and so forth.
-See the ":ref:`packagegroup.bbclass <ref-classes-packagegroup>`" section for further details.
+You should also rename any custom ``task-*`` recipes to ``packagegroup-*``, and change them to inherit ``packagegroup`` instead of ``task``, as well as taking the opportunity to remove anything now handled by :ref:`ref-classes-packagegroup`, such as providing ``-dev`` and ``-dbg`` packages, setting :term:`LIC_FILES_CHKSUM`, and so forth.
+See the :ref:`ref-classes-packagegroup` section for further details.

 .. _migration-1.3-image-features: